Figma Config 2025 Highlights

 This is an ecosystem shift.

 Figma is betting on workflow consolidation.
 Instead of exporting to dev tools, bouncing between CMSes, or rebuilding in Webflow—designers may now stay in Figma from idea to launch.
+It’s closer to Notion-meets-Visual Studio than anything Adobe offers.

 That’s why Figma isn’t competing with Adobe anymore.
 It’s building a new category—the operational layer for digital product teams.